When Did Cell Phones Come Out, and How Have They Changed? (Updated 2024)

 Those who are over 40 remember the first phones hitting the market in the 1980s, but the first device was invented long before it made it to market decades later.
 When asking “When did cell phones come out?”, you must look at the history of the cell phone and what led to its mass market release.

-When Did Cell Phones Come Out?
+When Did the Cell Phone Come Out?

 Back in 1946, Southwestern Bell routed calls around the country.
 On June 17th of that year, the history of mobile technology began when a driver made a call via a handset in his vehicle.
 Because the technology was in the beginning stages, only a few calls could be made at a time.